Grant Writing Materials

 - The Finch comes with over 62 pre-written lessons/projects and the website allows teachers to upload and share additional lesson plans that they have developed.

-- At $99, it is considerably less expensive than other robots used in Computer Science education.
+- At $99 (10% less with the educational discount), it is considerably less expensive than other robots used in Computer Science education.

 The robot is equipped with temperature and light sensors, a speaker, a light that can be programmed to change color, and a three-axis accelerometer.
 With the right program, the Finch can transform into a buzzing, moving alarm clock, a joystick for a student-written game, a hearing test, a musical instrument, a light-fearing robot, a weather forecaster, and much more.
 If data is the raw material of programs, the Finch is a way of providing these programs with fascinating, real-world sources and outputs of that data.